 Understand your loved one's treatment plan:

 He or she may need a number of therapies or medicines after a stroke.
 It is important for you to know the following:

 - The goals of therapy

 - Reasons for new medicines, and what side effects to report

 - The lifestyle changes he or she may need to make such as changes in diet, getting more exercise, or quitting smoking

 - What assistive devices he or she may need and how they are used

 - What equipment you may need in your home to care for him or her, such as hand rails or a raised toilet seat

 Understand your loved one's insurance plan:

 Find out what services are covered by his or her insurance plan.
 Understand the out-of-pocket costs.
 Talk to a social worker or case manager about services that are not covered.

 Be a part of your loved one's therapies:

 - Go with your loved one to therapy.
-Learn exercises and ways to help him or her cope with the physical effects of his stroke.
+Learn exercises and ways to help him or her cope with the physical effects of the stroke.

 - Help practice the skills learned in therapy.
 More practice may improve his or her recovery from a stroke.

 - Help with range of motion (ROM) exercises.
 ROM exercises are gentle, slow movements of joints.
 Ask the physical therapist how to do ROM exercises.
 ROM exercises can help increase flexibility, and decrease pain.

 Help decrease your loved one's risk for another stroke:

 - Prepare healthy foods to eat.
 Ask the healthcare provider if a special diet is needed.
 Healthy foods can decrease the risk for heart disease.
 It may also decrease the risk for other conditions that could cause another stroke.

 - Encourage him or her to quit smoking.
 Nicotine and other chemicals in cigarettes and cigars can cause lung damage or heart damage.
 It can also increase the risk for another stroke.
 Ask the healthcare provider for information if he or she currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to the healthcare provider before he or she uses these products.